nomanova/ojeda/README.md

 ## Try it

 Clone the repository or just copy the "docker-compose.yml" file.
-Run the following docker command:
+Run the following docker commands:

 ```
+$ docker compose pull
 $ docker compose --project-name ojeda up
 ```